The Public Relations BlogMedia & PsychologySocial PsychologyThe Borg Complex: I'm Guilty of this Psychological Fallacy

 Logical fallacies and cognitive biases.

-As humans, we often fall for the tricks our own psychology plays on us.
+We easily fall prey to the tricks our psychology plays on us.
 These “thinking errors” exist because they’ve often aided our survival.
 However, knowing and understanding various types of common fallacies and biases is helpful in everyday life.

 Here are a few examples of logical fallacies and biases that I’ve come across while studying public relations and linguistics: